The uniforms serve to:

 PODER is one of the only chess and tennis academies of its kind in the entire nation.
 Research has shown that tennis and chess have a strong correlation to academic success and promote healthy lifestyles well into adulthood.
 The skills acquired through these activities will serve students well as they pursue college scholarships and move into professional careers.

-In order to facilitate students with special needs, the school works closely with District Special Education specialists (SPED) to structure individualized behavior plans designed around the student’s needs.
-The Individualized Education Program (IEP) team, composed of a member of the Administrative team, the student’s teacher, and District Special Education personnel, will take the lead on disciplinary measures concerning students under their supervision, and develop behavior intervention plans when necessary in accordance with the student’s IEP.
-The school also works with the District to provide services and support for ELL students.
+In order to facilitate students with special needs, the school's very own Special Education Director (SPED) will structure individualized behavior plans around the student’s needs.
+The Individualized Education Program (IEP) team will take the lead on disciplinary measures concerning students under their supervision.
+The IEP team is composed of a member of the Administrative team, the student’s teacher, and the Special Education Director, and will develop behavior intervention plans when necessary in accordance with the student’s IEP.
+The school also has a full-time ELL specialist on staff to provide services and support for ELL students.

 There is no enrollment fee at PODER Academy.